Cindy-dev/design_task/README.md

-# faramove_test
+# FARAMOVE_test

-This is a design task for Faramove.
+This is a design task for FARAMOVE.

 Design Screens:
 - HomePage